Self-Advocacy and Training: Current Courses

 The Positive ME: Building Self Esteem

-In “The Positive Me," students will participate in a variety of interactive, engaging activities that promote a positive self-image.
+In the “The Positive Me” series students will participate in a variety of interactive, engaging activities that promote a positive self-image.
 Self-esteem is important!
 Having self-esteem helps all of us better understand our potential and can make us feel more confident about taking on new challenges.
 Examples of content for the series includes sharing activities to identify participants’ strengths, communication exercises, a “selfie” challenge to explore participants’ self-image, and advocacy training to empower participants to use their voices.

 ClassTopic